Can You Run While Pregnant? Tips and Safety Guidelines

 It's important to listen to your body, stay hydrated, and consult with your healthcare provider before engaging in any physical activity.

-We also cover the benefits of running during pregnancy and how it can help with overall health and well-being.
+We also cover the benefits of running and how it can help with overall health and well-being.

 Listen to this podcast below to learn more about how to safely run while pregnant and maintain a healthy lifestyle for you and your baby.